ggould-tri/blocktopus/README.md

 conditions like plesiochrony, component failure, and estops, must retain the distributed system characteristics of the real robot.
 However a headline feature of many simulation environments is determinism, i.e., that the outcome of a simulation is uniquely determined by its input.
-This is particularly important in reinforcement learning, where an RL engine seeks to control the randomization of an ensemble of simulations:  Covariance-based RL methods assume that relevant random variables of the simulation are accessible to the
+This can be particularly important in reinforcement learning, where an RL engine seeks to control the randomization of an ensemble of simulations:  Covariance-based RL methods assume that relevant random variables of the simulation are accessible to the